 Administratively, the College is an instructional unit under the direction of the Dean of Engineering.
-The individual programs in Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering are directed by the faculties of the three engineering departments under the leadership of Department Chairs.
-The Freshman Engineering Coordinator reports to the Dean.
+The individual programs, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering, are directed by the faculties of the three engineering departments under the leadership of department chairs.